atzhou8/discriminative_incremental_parsing/README.md

 ## Setup
 Install dependencies with `pip install -r requirements.txt`

+## Download additional files
 Checkpoints for our parser model and baselines can be downloaded [here](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/azhou23_jh_edu/IgC7G53CTip0S7SVAxxiYrkBAY1FSYVCbejjlsoZ9UjQ2WE?e=1D6T67).
 Download `lightning_logs/parser/` to the root project directory to compute SBU metrics using our pretrained parser.

 To reproduce the results reported in our paper, additionally download `lightning_logs/synsurp/` and `lighting_logs/causal_roberta` to access our baseline models.
 You will also need to download SAP data from https://github.com/caplabnyu/sapbenchmark/.
-In particular, download the item files [items_ClassicGP.pivot.csv](https://github.com/caplabnyu/sapbenchmark/blob/main/Surprisals/data/items_ClassicGP.pivot.csv) and [items_filler.pivot.csv](https://github.com/caplabnyu/sapbenchmark/blob/main/Surprisals/data/items_filler.pivot.csv) to `data/phenomena/SAP/items/`, as well as the SPR data `ClassicGardenPathSet.csv` and `Fillers.csv` from their Google Drive link to `r_analyses/items/`.
+In particular, download the item files [items_ClassicGP.pivot.csv](https://github.com/caplabnyu/sapbenchmark/blob/main/Surprisals/data/items_ClassicGP.pivot.csv) and [items_filler.pivot.csv](https://github.com/caplabnyu/sapbenchmark/blob/main/Surprisals/data/items_filler.pivot.csv) to `data/phenomena/SAP/items/`.
+Then, download `ClassicGardenPathSet.csv` and `Fillers.csv` from the Google Drive link to `r_analyses/items/`.

 We have also provided our fitted `lme4` and `brms` models [here](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/azhou23_jh_edu/IgAQ1dl-U_XeQ6ucJUjLqAXfAYI3PBl_YPjG2CxTYntBARM), as the `brms` models in particular are expensive to fit.